DoNOF/DoNOF-Documentation/docs/input.rst

 Dependencies
 ^^^^^^^^^^^^

-You may notice above that setting USENAG=T in the input file DoNOF will use the conjugate gradient algorithm for the optimization of natural occupancies, as well as nuclear coordinates (if RUNTYP=OPTGEO).
+You may notice above that setting ICGMETHOD=2 in the input file DoNOF will use the conjugate gradient algorithm coded in NAG for the optimization of natural occupancies, as well as nuclear coordinates (if RUNTYP=OPTGEO).
 However, since the license of NAG is restricted (see https://www.nag.co.uk/content/nag-library), these routines are not provided by DoNOF and the user must include them to the code.
-Namely, the following routines are called by DoNOF if USENAG=T: E04DGF, E04UEF, E04UCF, and F11JEF.
+Namely, the following routines are called by DoNOF if ICGMETHOD=2: E04DGF, E04UEF, E04UCF, and F11JEF.
 The latter is required for perturbative calculations, while the other routines are required for optimization processes.

+That is why by default DoNOF employs the "SUMSL" routine to minimize a general unconstrained objective function.For more details see the next references:

+!
+J E Dennis, David Gay, and R E Welsch,                            !
+!
+An Adaptive Nonlinear Least-squares Algorithm,                    !
+!
+ACM Transactions on Mathematical Software,                        !
+!
+Volume 7, Number 3, 1981.                                         !
+!                                                                      !
+!
+J E Dennis, H H W Mei,                                            !
+!
+Two New Unconstrained Optimization Algorithms Which Use           !
+!
+Function and Gradient Values,                                     !
+!
+Journal of Optimization Theory and Applications,                  !
+!
+Volume 28, pages 453-482, 1979.                                   !
+!                                                                      !
+!
+J E Dennis, Jorge More,                                           !
+!
+Quasi-Newton Methods, Motivation and Theory,                      !
+!
+SIAM Review,                                                      !
+!
+Volume 19, pages 46-89, 1977.                                     !
+!                                                                      !
+!
+D Goldfarb,                                                       !
+!
+Factorized Variable Metric Methods for Unconstrained Optimization,!
+!
+Mathematics of Computation,                                       !
+!
+Volume 30, pages 796-811, 1976.

-Alternatively, we have implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html, and cite references therein if USENAG=F) for the occupation and geometry optimizations.
-This method is activated by setting USENAG=F).
+Alternatively, we have also implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html, and cite references therein if ICGMETHOD=3) for the occupation and geometry optimizations.
+This method is activated by setting ICGMETHOD=3).
 In our experience, LBFGS works fine for occupation optimization, whereas it must be employed carefully for geometry optimization as detailed below.

 New algorithms and numerical methods for carrying out these optimizations are welcome, so we encourage new collaborations to work on this task.